MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 Returns

-- Result (object) - An object containing depth information about the image matrix, with the following fields.
+* Result (object) - An object containing depth information about the image matrix, with the following fields.
 With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks) for more information.
-  - Height (integer) - The height of the matrix.
+  * Height (integer) - The height of the matrix.
-  - Image (array) - A matrix of size `height` x `width` containing individual values of type float.
+  * Image (array) - A matrix of size `height` x `width` containing individual values of type float.
 Each value is the distance in millimeters from the sensor for each pixel in the captured image.
 For example, if you point the sensor at a flat wall 2 meters away, most of the values in the matrix should be around 2000.
 Note that as the robot moves further away from a scene being viewed, each pixel value will represent a larger surface area.
 Conversely, if it moves closer, each pixel value will represent a smaller area.
-  - Width (integer) - The width of the matrix.
+  * Width (integer) - The width of the matrix.

 ### misty.TakeFisheyePicture

 Takes a photo using the camera on Misty’s Occipital Structure Core depth sensor.

-**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
-For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).

 ```JavaScript
 // Syntax
 misty.TakeFisheyePicture([string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs])
 ```

+This command is not functional with the Misty II Basic Edition.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
+By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
+For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
+{{box op="end"}}

 Arguments

 * callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
 If empty, the default callback function (`_<COMMAND>`) is called.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 For a description of callback rules, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
 * skillToCall (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.